loyola-chicago-english/graduate-handbook/handbook.md

 The student must complete and submit all outstanding work to the instructor by the last day of the semester following the term in which the I grade was assigned.
 If the student does not turn in the work by the deadline, the *I* will automatically become an *F*.
-Students contemplating an incomplete should read the policy on the [Graduate School webpage](http://www.luc.edu/gradschool/academics_policies.shtml).
+Students contemplating an incomplete should read the [Graduate School Academic Policies](http://www.luc.edu/gradschool/academics_policies.shtml), under the section "Grades."

 Although it is not uncommon for graduate students to take an occasional incomplete, it is of course better *not* to take an incomplete when possible.
 Making up an incomplete course often proves harder than students expect, particularly if much time has elapsed since the end of the course.